 Satiety vs Satiation

 Before we dig deeper into the data analysis, it’s essential to understand the difference between satiety and satiation.

-- Satiation occurs when we feel full after eating and no longer want to eat in the moment.
+- Satiation occurs when we feel full after eating and no longer want to eat.

-Although low energy density foods might make you feel full in the short term, our analysis suggests that you might search for food again before too long.
-While low energy density foods provide some essential vitamins and minerals, they don’t supply the complete array of nutrients you need, particularly the amino acids selenium and zinc.
+Although low-energy-density foods might make you feel full in the short term, our analysis suggests that you might search for food again before too long.
+While low-energy-density foods provide some essential vitamins and minerals, they don’t supply the complete array of nutrients you need, particularly amino acids, selenium and zinc.

 What Other Factors Align With Satiety?

 While low-energy-density foods tend to align with a lower energy intake, our analysis shows that numerous quantifiable food parameters also affect whether (or not) we will eat less across the whole day.

 The table below shows a selection of these parameters ranked by the most to least substantial effect each has on satiety based on our analysis of 125,761 days of data from 34,519 Optimisers.

 - For example, we tend to consume 55% fewer calories each day when we move from a diet with a low percentage of total calories from protein (protein %) to a very high protein % diet.